Frequently Asked Questions

 Paper Digital Reproductions

 In displaying your paper giclée, it is recommended that it be mounted using acid-free materials, framed behind glass or equivalent, and not be exposed to water or displayed in direct sunlight.
-These reproductions come signed by the artist, numbered, and documented.
+These reproductions come signed by the artist and given a documented number (even open editions).
 A signed, stamped, and dated certificate is available upon request at no additional cost.

 Offset Lithographic Prints